nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Installation

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of `medbot.jar` from [here](https://github.com/AY2122S1-CS2113-T13-1/tp/releases).
+2. Download the latest version of `tp.jar` from [here](https://github.com/AY2122S1-CS2113-T13-1/tp/releases).
 3. Move the file to the folder that you want to use as the MedBot's root folder.
-4. Execute the `java -jar medbot.jar` command in the terminal in the same folder as the `medbot.jar` file to launch MedBot.
+4. Execute the `java -jar tp.jar` command in the terminal in the same folder as the `tp.jar` file to launch MedBot.
 The following output should be observed:

 ### Using MedBot